nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 .. image:: ../images/addressbook_name.png

 5. When you are finished, CardBook synchronizes your addressbooks.
 You can always trigger a synchronisation manually by clicking "Synchronize" in the top left corner of CardBook.
-You'll see your address book populate from Nextcloud!

 .. image:: ../images/synchronize_cardbook.png